Subaru Ascent: Stop-sale recall

 In August 2018, Subaru recalled (at least) 293 vehicles that were thought to have faulty spot welds.
 Due to the complexity of fixing such a problem, the company said it would instead provide owners with new vehicles.
 Most were still in dealer inventory; only nine had been sold.
 However, after physical inspection all 293 vehicles were correctly welded and cleared for service.

 Design

 The Ascent is built on the Subaru Global Architecture (SGA) platform.
-Powering the Ascent is a 2.4-liter turbocharged boxer four-cylinder (H4) gasoline engine, which produces 260 hp and 277 lbft of torque.
-All Ascent models feature all-wheel-drive with "X-Mode" as standard equipment, as well as Subaru EyeSight driver assistance technologies.
+The Ascent is powered by a 2.4-liter turbocharged boxer four-cylinder (H4) gasoline engine, which produces 260 hp and 277 lbft of torque.
+All Ascent models feature all-wheel-drive as standard equipment.

 With both rows of rear seats folded down, the Ascent has a total cargo capacity of 86.5 cuft, and 153.5 cuft of total passenger volume.
 Ground clearance is 8.7 in.